knuesel/typst-minideck/minideck.typ

   return page-args
 }

-// Template to update `heading.outline` using the given value.
+// Template to update `heading.outlined` using the given value.
 // If `outlined` is `auto`, it is set `true` if the current slide comes before
 // the `end-slide` label, `false` otherwise.
 #let _apply-outlined(outlined, it) = context {